COVID-19 Information and Updates

 Does my child need to wear a mask?

-We are following guidance from the Government and Public Health England, therefore should we go into a local lock down we will increase our measures meaning that all students and teachers will be expected to wear a mask at all times.
+We are following guidance from the Government and Public Health England.
 At this moment in time we ask that students and staff only wear masks in communal areas such as corridors, toilets and designated indoor spaces.
 It is not necessary to wear a mask when outdoors.
 Face coverings and masks should not be worn by students in the classroom.

 What happens if a child/staff member reports symptoms?

-If a child report any COVID symptoms to their teacher they will be immediately placed into our designated COVID-19 room located in reception.
-A parent/carer will be notified immediately and will be expected to pick their child up as soon as possible.
+If a child reports a symptom to their teacher, they will be immediately placed into our designated COVID-19 room.
+A parent/carer will be notified immediately to arrange collection as soon as possible.
 A COVID test is required.
 The child may return to school if they receive a negative result.

-If anybody within the school community tests positive for COVID-19 we will notify the local authority who will advise us further should a school closure need to take place.
-If we are put into this position then teaching will resume via online learning.
+If anybody within the school community tests positive for COVID-19 they are asked to report the result to firstname.lastname@example.org We apply the guidance for contacts in classrooms and on transport in order to advise parents through an email and telephone call.
+If we are put into this position, then teaching will resume via online learning.

 My child normally gets the bus to and from school, what changes and measures are in place?

-What lunch option are available to my child?
+What lunch options are available to my child?